sumit2011/sumit2011.github.io/mongodb/index.md

 projection can be implemented by using the project method.

 ### what are indexes in mongodb?
 How indexing make data retrieval faster?
-indexes are data structure that improve the speed of data retrival operations on the collections By default index is automatically created on _id field.
+indexes are data structure that improve the speed of data retrival operations on the coll ections
+By default index is automatically created on _id field.

 mongodb automatically updates the index tree as document are inserted, updated or deleted ensuring the index remains accurate.